timescale/docs/timescaledb/getting-started/create-hypertable.md

-# 3.Create a hypertable
+# Create a hypertable
-When you've launched your first TimescaleDB instance and accessed your database, you can create your first hypertable.
-Hypertables are the heart of TimescaleDB and are what allows TimescaleDB to work so effectively with time-series data.
+Now that you've launched your first TimescaleDB instance and accessed your database, you can create your first hypertable.
+Hypertables are the heart of TimescaleDB functionality, and allows TimescaleDB to work so efficiently with time-series data.

 ## Chunks and hypertables
-Chunks and hypertables make storing and querying times-series data blazingly fast at peta-byte scale.
+Chunks and hypertables make storing and querying times-series data fast at peta-byte scale.
 TimescaleDB automatically partitions time-series data into chunks, or sub-tables, based on time and space.
-For example, chunks can be based on hash key, device ID, location or some other distinct key.
 You can configure chunk size so that recent chunks fit in memory for faster queries.

 A hypertable is an abstraction layer over chunks that hold time-series data.
 Hypertables allow you to query and access data from all the chunks as if they